timmyjose-experiments/expo-push-notifications/README.md

     - Settings page to request user for push notification permission.
     - Each app (device) generates an `ExpoPushToken` and sends it to the server to store in persistent storage (DB).
     - App is a calculator frontend.
 Calculations are done in the server, and results sent as push notifications to the app (the device which initiated the calculation).
-    - Every [10, 30] seconds (randomly picked), the server sends a push notification to every registered device.
-    - App also has a button to force the server to trigger and immediate push notification to all registered devices, with a custom message.
+    - App also has a button to force the server to trigger and immediate push notification to all registered devices, with a custom message (Some random quote).

 ## Build and Run